thcasey3/lrengine/README.md

 # Features

 - Create DataFrames that are maps of directories
-- Organize DataFrames using dates/language in file/folder names
+- Organize DataFrames using dates and language in file and folder names
-- Find possible dates in arbitrarily formatted file/folder names
+- Find possible dates in arbitrarily formatted file and folder names
-- Construct DataFrames from a function that processes files/folders of a parent directory
+- Construct DataFrames from a function that processes files and folders
-- Visualize correlations between dates/language in file/folder names and function outputs
+- Visualize correlations between dates or language and function outputs

 # Requirements